DanWBR/dwsim/README.md

 ### Supported Operating Systems

-- 64-bit Windows with .NET Framework 4.5 or newer
+- Windows (64-bit x86) with .NET Framework 4.5 or newer
-- 64-bit Linux with Mono 5.0 or newer
+- Linux (64-bit x86 / 32-bit armhf) with Mono 5.0 or newer
-- 64-bit macOS with Mono 5.0 or newer
+- macOS (64-bit x86*) or newer with Mono 5.0 or newer

+* DWSIM runs in 32-bit mode on macOS

 ### Project Details